Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 The shared variables in our LTQueue version are as followed.

 Note that we have described a very specific and simple way to organize the tree nodes in LTQueue in a min-heap-like array structure hosted on the sole dequeuer.
-We will resume our description of the related tree-structure procedures `parent()` (@ltqueue-parent), `children()` (@ltqueue-children), `leafNode()` (@ltqueue-leafNode) with this representation in mind.
+We will resume our description of the related tree-structure procedures `parent()` (@ltqueue-parent), `children()` (@ltqueue-children), `leaf_node_index()` (@ltqueue-leaf-node-index) with this representation in mind.
 However, our algorithm doesn't strictly require this representation and can be subtituted with other more-optimized representations & distributed placements, as long as the similar tree-structure procedures are supported.

 #pseudocode-list(line-numbering: none)[
   + *Shared variables*
     + `Counter`: `remote<uint64_t>`
       + A distributed counter shared by the enqueuers.
 Hosted at the dequeuer.
+    + `Tree_size`: `uint64_t`
+      + A read-only variable storing the number of tree nodes present in the LTQueue.
     + `Nodes`: `remote<node_t>`
-      + An array storing all the tree nodes present in the LTQueue shared by all processes.
+      + An array with `Tree_size` entries storing all the tree nodes present in the LTQueue shared by all processes.
       + Hosted at the dequeuer.
       + This array is organized in a similar manner as a min-heap: At index `0` is the root node.
 For every index $i gt 0$, $floor((i - 1) / 2)$ is the index of the parent of node $i$.
 For every index $i gt 0$, $2i + 1$ and $2i + 2$ are the indices of the children of node $i$.
+    + `Dequeuer_rank`: `uint32_t`
+      + The rank of the dequeuer process.
 ]

+Similar to the fact that each process in our program is assigned a rank, each enqueuer process in our program is assigned an *order*.
+The following procedure computes an enqueuer's order based on its rank:

+#figure(
+  kind: "algorithm",
+  supplement: [Procedure],
+  pseudocode-list(
+    line-numbering: i => i,
+    booktabs: true,
+    numbered-title: [`uint32_t enqueuer_order(uint32_t enqueuer_rank)`],
+  )[
+    + *return* `enqueuer_rank > Dequeuer_rank ? enqueuer_rank - 1 : enqueuer_rank`
+  ],
+) <ltqueue-enqueuer-order>

+This procedure is rather straightforward: Each enqueuer is assigned an order in the range `[0, size - 2]`, with `size` being the number of processes and the total ordering among the enqueuers based on their ranks is the same as the total ordering among the enqueuers based on their orders.

+#pagebreak()

 #columns(2)[
   #pseudocode-list(line-numbering: none)[